Parathyroid hormone: Regulation of serum calcium

 Via the kidney, PTH enhances the absorption of calcium in the intestine by increasing the production of activated vitamin D. Vitamin D activation occurs in the kidney.
 PTH up-regulates 25-hydroxyvitamin D3 1-alpha-hydroxylase, the enzyme responsible for 1-alpha hydroxylation of 25-hydroxy vitamin D, converting vitamin D to its active form (1,25-dihydroxy vitamin D).
 This activated form of vitamin D increases the absorption of calcium (as Ca2+ ions) by the intestine via calbindin.

 PTH was one of the first hormones to be shown to use the G-protein adenylyl cyclase second messenger system.

 Regulation of serum phosphate

 PTH reduces the reabsorption of phosphate from the proximal tubule of the kidney, which means more phosphate is excreted through the urine.

 However, PTH enhances the uptake of phosphate from the intestine and bones into the blood.
 In the bone, slightly more calcium than phosphate is released from the breakdown of bone.
 In the intestines, absorption of both calcium and phosphate is mediated by an increase in activated vitamin D. The absorption of phosphate is not as dependent on vitamin D as is that of calcium.
-The end result of PTH release is a small net drop in the serum concentration of phosphate.
+The result of PTH release is a small net drop in the serum concentration of phosphate.